ContextI spent the summer of 2017 as an iXP SAP intern working under both the Global Products, and Global Technologies Research and Development teams.

 Role: Originally I came on board as a user experience design intern.
 However, as the situation arose, I spent the latter part of my internship programming within the mobile team’s agile development sprints.
 Throughout the course of my internship, I did everything from high fidelity prototyping within proto.io, to designing work flows, user flows, and screens within Sketch.
 I also worked heavily with both product managers and senior designers to better understand the needs of the users.

 Problem: SAP Concur’s target audience is primarily composed of middle-aged men and women.
 This being the case, often times they have increasing difficulty with seeing what is on their display.
 Concur also has quite a few users who are visually impaired.
-The default Apple voice over configurations is unintuitive and often leads to more confusion.
+The default Apple voice over configuration is unintuitive and often leads to more confusion.

 Key Performance Indicators